tradium-app/paper-trading-api/README.md

 1. `yarn` --to install npm modules
 2. Create .env file as per .env.sample file.
 Get actual values from Heroku env if you need to.
 3. jest --runInBand -t 'some test description' -- it will run tests with `some test description` in `it` description
-4. don't checkin .env file
+4. Don't checkin .env file

 ## Key points
 1. Uses mongoose as ORM for mongodb